The European Super League is symptomatic of capitalism’s final crisis. Socialism will put football fans in charge of the clubs and the sport

 Logically and historically, capitalism must lead to total monopoly.
 This is not possible under capitalism, though, since total monopoly demands fully automated production, which is abolishing the source of profit.
 Such a monopoly must therefore be publicly owned.
 Capitalism is actually, then, necessarily laying the basis for socialism, the lower stage of communism (not just the mild redistribution of wealth promoted by the likes of Jeremy Corbyn and Bernie Sanders).

 While capitalism has a long-run tendency to centralise wealth and power, socialism has a long-term tendency to decentralise wealth and power.
-Total public ownership does this to a significant extent pretty much immediately, but as socialism completes the final development of fully automated production and makes it increasingly diffused or ‘localised’ (along with 3-D printing, lab-grown food, etc.), bringing about abundant material wealth for all, the centrality of the state becomes increasingly irrelevant and withers away, bringing about the higher stage of communism.
+Total public ownership does this to a significant extent pretty much immediately, but as socialism completes the final development of fully automated production and makes productive capacity increasingly diffuse or ‘localised’ (through emerging technologies such as 3-D printing, cellular agriculture, precision fermentation, etc.), bringing about abundant material wealth for all, the centrality of the state becomes increasingly irrelevant and withers away, bringing about the higher stage of communism.

 Fan ownership under socialism will restore competition to the sport, not just through sport-wide democratic decision-making, but economically.
-While the biggest clubs may continue to dominate initially given their headstarts, as economic power becomes more even across regions, nations and continents (as socialism becomes more and more global and developed), the sport will become more competitive than ever before.
+While the biggest clubs may continue to dominate initially given their headstarts, as economic prosperity ‘filters outwards’ and becomes more even across regions, nations and continents (as socialism becomes more and more global and developed), the sport will become more competitive than ever before.

 He was right.
 With capital becoming extremely dependent on public debt, in turn making governments dependent on central bank money printing, worldwide hyperinflation is already on the horizon.

-Just as the working class has been disenfranchised by capitalist ‘democracy’, football fans have been disenfranchised from their football clubs (with a lot of overlap, of course; and it’s alsoincreasingly too expensive to watch or even play in our increasingly limited spare time).
+Just as the working class has been disenfranchised by capitalist ‘democracy’, football fans have been disenfranchised from their football clubs (with a lot of overlap, of course; and it’s also increasingly too expensive to watch or, as mor and more land is privatised, even play in our increasingly limited spare time).